ConfederacyOfGaia/Gaia/feats.md

 * Increase your Charisma score by 1, up to a maximum of 20.
 * You gain proficiency in the Deception and Persuasion skills.
 If you’re already proficient in either skill, your proficiency bonus is doubled for any check you make with that skill.

-## Knife Master

-Your chosen weapon may be short, but few dare to enter your dagger range.
-You gain the following benefits:

-* Your attacks with the dagger cause 2d4 instead of 1d4.
-* If you are wielding two daggers, the damage from your second attack adds your ability score bonus.
-* Attacking with thrown a dagger at long range doesn't impose disadvantage on your attack rolls.
-* When you use the Dodge action, you may use a bonus action to make an attack with a dagger.

 ## Mage Cantrip